 Learn about Exercising Your Disaster Response Plan with this webinar and related materials from the Connecting to Collections Online Community.

-Here is a quick Disaster Prevention and Safety Checklist.
+The Georgia Archives provides this quick Disaster Prevention and Safety Checklist.
 (PDF)

 The Dew Point Calculator is a free, web-based application that you can use to find the best environment for your collection based on temperature and relative humidity.